hsellheim/Project-2/README.md

 <li>Double-checked with train stations to see whether there are spots that would be accessible by train but not by bus (turns out there are none)</li>
 </ul>

 I wanted to show that there are further problems with the infrastructe of public transport: infrequent service, complicated routes etc. So I compared the route taking a car and taking a bus using Google Maps.
 My initial idea was to to have them animated, showing the difference in travel time.
-I tried to get a Mapbox template to work for that but it was really difficult to get the code to do exactly what I wanted so I made a static map instead.<br>
+I tried to get a Mapbox template to work for that but (even with great TA help) it was really difficult to get the code to do exactly what I wanted so I made a static map instead.<br>
 I enjoyed exploring a dataset with lots of different information to see what I could pull out of it.
 This was a great opportunity to practice mapping skills and doing a spatial analysis with QGIS on my own.
 It was also nice to practice HTML/CSS/Javascript skills by combining different templates so the final result would look nice(-ish).
 With more time, I would have liked to do more styling (and try to get the animation to work).
 I'm also not super happy with the writing, but alas.<br>
 I had a look at the distribution of swimming spots and also at income levels for each district but didn't really find any interesting patterns that I felt would be worth incorporating into my project.<br>